Creatiwity/witycms-doc/build_theme.md

 ## Required theme files

-It's mandatory you have the templates folder with the index.hmtl.
+It's mandatory you have the templates folder with the index.hmtl to define your theme.
 If you don't have these files, your theme won't work properly, or just won't show up at all.

 ![](02-folders-template.png)

 Templates folder contain all the"*.html*" index you need for the different theme page of your website.

+For exemple:

 ```html
 <body>